MicrosoftDocs/sysinternals/sysinternals/downloads/tcpview.md

 When you start TCPView it will enumerate all active TCP and UDP endpoints, resolving all IP addresses to their domain name versions.
 You can use a toolbar button or menu item to toggle the display of resolved names.
-On Windows XP systems, TCPView shows the name of the process that owns each endpoint.
+TCPView shows the name of the process that owns each endpoint, including the service name (if any).

 By default, TCPView updates every second, but you can use the **Options|Refresh Rate** menu item to change the rate.
 Endpoints that